adamefrazer/learning/README.md

 # 100daysofcode

+Day 26: (Dec 5th): I want to do freelance web development and I think WordPress is a great avenue.
+That requires me to learn php and some other technologies.
+I feel like I'm bouncing between projects again but I want to think that they are semi connected.
+Feeling a little scatter brained but didn't have much time to work today but did watch the first few vidoes from this YouTube playlist https://www.youtube.com/watch?v=k7olvEeBM2I&list=PLpcSpRrAaOaqMA4RdhSnnNcaqOVpX7qi5&index=3.
+I have never really seen the 'inner workings' of wordpress but this playlist helps with that.

 Day 25: (Dec 4th): Began creating a new portfolio page.
 It is similar to the layout of the Anchorhead coffee page I made.
 I really like the flexboxgrid framework(?).
 It is pretty simple to use.
 Next, I need to build a new website with a different layout to practice with it.
 I will build the Houston Texans season ticket page.

 Day 24: (3rd): Completed exercise 2 and 3 from chapter 3 of Eloquent javascript.
 Recursion and another function problem.
 Ex 2 I had to look at hints and ultimately the answer.
 Watched some videos on recursion along the way.
 But I figured out ex 3 all by myself so I was pretty proud of myself!